 Working with a versatile partner simplifies your workflow, as you won’t have to manage relationships with multiple labs.
 This consolidation ensures consistency in quality, fit, and aesthetics across all the restorations you provide.
 It also makes ordering and case management much more efficient, freeing up your team to focus on patient care.

-Review Their Support System
+Check Their Customer Support

 Even with the best technology, a partnership can fall flat without strong communication and support.
 A great milling center operates with transparency and makes it easy to work with them.
 Before committing, review their customer service policies.
 Do they provide clear instructions on how to submit files, realistic turnaround times, and straightforward remake policies?